triviality/old_blog_that_supports_sage/dedications.md

 >
 > - Slava Gerovitch, who wrote the historical interludes in [*Introduction to Representation Theory*](http://www.amazon.com/Introduction-Representation-Student-Mathematical-Library/dp/0821853511){:target="_blank"} by Pavel Etingof et al.

+> Dedicated to the many bright young theoretical physicists that failed to escape the fate of having to work in institutions like banks.
+>
+> - Bob Coecke, editor of [*New Structures for Physics*](http://www.springer.com/us/book/9783642128202){:target="_blank"}